brianmutualaid/brianmutualaid.github.io/_posts/2020-05-19-wireguard-go-openbsd.md

 # Configure the service

-Now you can set the `tun` interface you want WireGuard to use (we'll use `tun2` just because it's available; you can use any unused `tun` device number you want, but the rest of the steps here will assume you're using `tun2`) and enable it so it will start on boot.
+Set the `tun` interface you want WireGuard to use (we'll use `tun2` just because it's available; you can use any available `tun` device number you want, but the rest of the steps here will assume you're using `tun2`) and enable it so it will start on boot.

 ```
 rcctl set wireguard_go flags tun2